 We are an international group of friends, with M British and K from Finland.
 R and I live in the same close-knit community, but never crossed paths until we met through a mutual friend at the gym.

-I love when we share stories and experiences of our childhoods, early marriages, careers, and raising kids.
+I love when we share stories and experiences of our childhoods, marriages, careers, and raising kids.
 We have the most interesting discussions!
 I am also surprised to find how much more alike than different we are.
 Three of us have sons who attended the same college — my beloved alma mater!

 I hope you’ll take the time, to let all the special people in your life, know how important they are to you this Valentine’s Day.

 Are you planning any get togethers with friends?
 If so, what will you be serving?

 P.S.
 Two other recently releases movies we gals and our hubbies really liked are The Post and Darkest Hour.
 Historical movies, we knew the endings, and still found them nerve-racking and very suspenseful.
-I so think it really helped seeing Dunkirk before the Darkest Hour.
-Otherwise, you don’t see how Churchill’s plan worked.
+I also think it really helped seeing Dunkirk before the Darkest Hour.
+Otherwise, you don’t see how Churchill’s plan actually worked.